-Limited or designated public forums include parts of the campus that do not fall within the definition of traditional public forums, but which may be designated by the university as appropriate for expressive activities; these include auditoriums, lobbies, parking lots, and athletic fields.
+Limited, or designated public forums include parts of the campus that do not fall within the definition of traditional public forums, but which may become temporarily available for expressive activity as designated by the university.
+Unlike traditional public forums, a designated forum results from a purposeful action on the part of the university to open an area to public discourse.
+Examples of designated forums include auditoriums, lobbies, parking lots, and athletic fields.

-In those areas the university has designated as a public forum, reasonable time, place, and manner restrictions are permissible, but content-based restrictions are generally proscribed.
+The university is not required to indefinitely designate a forum as open, but as long as it does, it is bound by the same standards that apply in a traditional public forum.
+Therefore, reasonable time, place, and manner restrictions are permissible, but content-based restrictions are generally proscribed.